Validation

 While clearly important, it has, unfortunately, been overemphasized because it’s the easiest to audit, and that’s been very costly.

 Obviously, ensuring that the math is correct is necessary to have a valid model, but it’s not sufficient.
-Moreover, it has led to huge misallocation of resources, e.g., the hiring of inexperienced, junior “quants” as validators, who don’t know a term loan from a line of credit, and, therefore, cannot comment on the more important question: is the model conceptually sound?
-In other words, is it representationally-faithful and reliable?
+It has led to huge misallocation of resources.

 At Spero Risk Associates we have deep business experience and expert quantitative skills.
-That combination allows us to validate nearly any financial model to any level of rigor.
 We can fully validate, where other firms can only partially “vet” or “verify”.

 The regulatory definition of a “model” as a process with inputs and outputs is extremely useful in many situations, but this isn’t one of them.